NikolayMantchev/My-Shared-Blog/README.md

 # My-Shared-Blog
 Angular-Firebase SoftUni Exam

-This Application is in working progress with learning purpouse.
+This Application is in working progress with learning purpose.

 run npm i && npm start